bqhou/eCommerceWeb-JS/README.md

+# E-Commerce Web

+Welcome to the repository for my e-commerce website!
+This project is a fully functional e-commerce web application built using React JS, HTML, and CSS

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).